 Keywords are ideas and topics that define what your content is about.
 In terms of SEO, they’re the words and phrases that searchers enter into search engines, also called “search queries.”

 Imagine yourselves as a search engine user.
 You are intent to buy a digital camera and were doing research online.
 You put in “best digital camera” in the Google search bar.

 Is Keyword Important?

-Hell Yea!
-Search engines nowadays are smart enough to detect what keyword is a page targetting.
+Hell Yeah!
+Search engines nowadays are smart enough to detect what keyword a page is targetting.

 They have a complicated algorithm with different metrics to determine which page stays at the top of the list.

 The first part of SEO is to help search engines identify the keyword that we are targetting on our post or article.
 If you screw it, your post will never be heard or read by anyone.

 Let’s deep dive into the 5 simple steps of ranking your keyword on Google.

 I couldn’t stress more on this.
 I mentioned it countless times whenever doing SEO.
 The first and foremost thing is the need to understand the targeted keyword thoroughly.

 Understanding your keyword is not about knowing how much search volume per month this keyword has.
 There is a lot more to do when you research a keyword.